LTurret/MapleStory-TMS-v120-Server/README.md

-# MapleStory-v120-Server-Eimulator
+# MapleStory-TMS-v120-Server

-A server dedicated to hosting the Taiwan MapleStory version 1.20.
+A server dedicated to hosting the Taiwan MapleStory version 1.20 Server.

 ## TODO